-6.6 Special precautions for disposal and other handling
+6.6 Special Precautions for Disposal and Other Handling

-The powder must be reconstituted with sterile water for injections.
+The powder must be reconstituted with sterile water for injection.
 The reconstituted solution must be used to prepare the final infusion solution within 30 minutes from initial vial puncture.
 The reconstituted solution is a pale yellow solution that is free of any particles.

-Zavicefta (ceftazidime/avibactam) is a combination product; each vial contains 2 g of ceftazidime and 0.5 g of avibactam in a fixed 4:1 ratio.
+Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta) is a combination product; each vial contains 2 g of ceftazidime and 0.5 g of avibactam in a fixed 4:1 ratio.
 Dosage recommendations are based on the ceftazidime component only.